 Note that the technology for self-charging cars has not been developed so far.
 Currently, there is no modern infrastructure that supports electric cars charging themselves (for example while they are in car parks).

 Finally, there are no governments supporting this, which makes it even harder to make progress in this field.
-Still, scientists are making some progress in this sector; and even though their progress is minimal, there is still hope that electric cars will be self-charging in the future.
+Still, scientists are making some progress in this sector; and even though their progress is minimal, there is still hope that electric trucks and cars will be self-charging in the future.

 The available technologies for an electric car to charge itself